 The Fellows will benefit from the mentorship of Jacobson Leadership Program Faculty Directors Helen S. Scott, Professor of Law, and Gerald Rosenfeld, Distinguished Scholar in Residence and Senior Lecturer, Business Clinical Professor of Business at NYU Stern and Vice Chairman of US Investment Banking and Strategic Advisor at Lazard Ltd. Fellows receive a stipend, anticipated to be approximately $50,000 for the coming academic year, as well as health insurance and a space to work in the Law School.
 The Directors will select the fellows.
 Projects will be selected for funding based upon the potential of their research to enable a more robust and nuanced understanding of the relationships between law and social enterprise.

 Fellows will be chosen on the basis of their demonstrated academic excellence, their commitment to social enterprise, and the quality and feasibility of the proposed project.

-The application deadline for the Social Enterprise Fellowship has been extended to February 28, 2013.
-The Fellowship will last for one year, from September 2013 through August 2014.
+The application cycle for the Social Enterprise Fellowship is currently open and will close on February 28th at midnight.
+The Fellowship will last for one year, from September 2014 through August 2015.
 Applications should include: a short statement describing prior experiences that demonstrate applicant’s interest in law and social entrepreneurship, and aspirations for future work in this area, as well as the Project proposal and plan.
 Applications should also include: curriculum vitae; law school transcript; copies of any publications; two letters of recommendation from individuals familiar with the candidate’s academic or professional qualifications.
 Please email your application to firstname.lastname@example.org.

 NYU is an Equal Opportunity/Affirmative Action Employer.